Manusaran/Session1/README.md

 # Session1
-This is a test Session 1
+This is a test Readme file.

-Documentation for our upcoming big project
+Documentation deatils for our upcoming big project will be published soon.
+And we think it will be awesome.